 Alpinestar's entry-level motocross boot is the Tech 3, which has a list price of $199.
 We have several pairs of Alpinestars Tech boots (one pair of Tech 4s and two pairs of Tech 3s) and have been really happy with the boots.
 The photo below shows a pair of Tech 4s on the left and a pair of Tech 3s on the right.
 The Tech 3 boots have been around for a long time, and were redesigned in 2016 and the redesigned boots now have three buckles instead of four.

 The Alpinestars Tech boots we have were comfortable right out of the box and the sizing was perfect, so we're guessing the new design is the same.
-The Tech 3 boots have an average 4.5 rating based on roughly 88 reviews at the various motorsports retailers, and you can check the latest price on Amazon, but there are currently only 3 reviews.
+The Tech 3 boots have an average 4.5 rating based on roughly 88 reviews at the various motorsports retailers, and you can check the latest price on Amazon.

 The entry-level boots on this list should get you pointed in the right direction and give you an idea of what you can buy for less than $200.